 Lastly, this trend tracking assistant can give us a crystal clear snapshot of the top trending hashtags when it comes to Nike and sports.
-If you notice something big before you finish scanning down to the next paragraph then you’ve successfully used social listening to come to an important understanding about how this works.
+If you notice something big before you finish scanning down to the next paragraph, then you’ve successfully used social listening to come to an important understanding of how this works.

-Yep, Nike must’ve done something big or impressive (or maybe even just been #1 during that period) in December, 2018, as the #nike hashtag out performs the closest mentioned hashtag by 22 K online conversations.
-This is the power of social listening, and if you’re still listening to our guide, then you’ll probably want to know the value of it when it comes to your brand specifically.
+Nike must’ve done something big or impressive (or maybe even been #1 during that period) in December 2018, as the #nike hashtag outperforms the closest mentioned hashtag by 22 K online conversations.
+This is the power of social listening, and if you’re still reading our guide, you’ll probably want to know the value of it when it comes to your brand specifically.
 Well, about that...

 Hear Them (Consumers) Out!

-Let’s look at another 3 examples, of times when brands used social listening to identify opportunities to effectively engage and connect with their target consumer base, and thus positively improve their brand image.
+Let’s look at another 3 examples of when brands used social listening to identify opportunities to effectively engage and connect with their target consumer base and thus positively improve their brand image.

 1. Starbucks Respects Birthday Girl

-Customer service care can come from many places, but with the size of social media, it speaks volumes that the official Twitter channel of Starbucks would take time out of its busy tweeting schedule to rectify the issue of an unfulfilled free B-day drink when reached out to.
+Customer service care can come from many places.
+Still, with the size of social media, it speaks volumes that the official Twitter channel of Starbucks would take time out of its busy tweeting schedule to rectify the issue of an unfulfilled free B-day drink when reached out to.